If you are looking for places to visit in Kenya, Masai Mara National Reserve is one destination you will definitely not want to miss.

 What Animals Can You See in the Masai Mara?

 Masai Mara animals tend to concentrate around the reserve’s western escarpment.
-There are around 100 different species of mammals, amphibians and reptiles as well as over 500 birds species recorded on the wildlife reserve.
+There are around 100 different species of mammals, amphibians and reptiles as well as over 500 bird species recorded on the wildlife reserve.

 Visitors easily spot the Big 5 —African elephant, lion, leopard, Cape buffalo, and rhinoceros— since wildlife is more abundant in Masai Mara than anywhere else in Africa.